ansible-content-lab/aoc.controller_demo_config/README.md

 # Ansible on Clouds Controller Setup and Configuration

-This collection contains playbooks and roles that demonstrate using configuration-as-code and gitops to declare the setup and configuration for Ansible Automation Controller.
+This collection contains playbooks and roles that demonstrate using configuration-as-code to declare the setup and configuration for Ansible Automation Controller.
 This approach to Ansible Automation Controller configuration provides an easy-to-read and manage deployment model and keeps your Ansible Automation Controller configuration portable between different AAP deployments.

 ## Included Content